jempe/jempe/README.md

 ### Hi there, I am Juan Castro

-I founded a small software development company named **Jempe**. and I've been working remotely for different companies since 2006.
+I founded a small software development company named **Jempe**, and I've been working remotely for different companies since 2006.
 I am passionate about coding since I had my first computer, so when I am not working for clients I am working on my personal software projects.
 I think of coding like an art.
 I love the stuff I create and I try to perfect and polish every creation.
 I just feel that sometimes I don't have enough time to do it.

 I am a full stack developer but I've focused on A/B Testing since 2014.
 I've created hundreds of A/B tests for a lot of e-commerce websites using tools like **VWO, Optimizely, Google optimize, Google Tag Manager and Tealium**